- Bolsters Intact's leadership position in Canada

-Brings Intact's North American specialty lines platform close to its $3 billion annual Direct Premiums Written objective
+- Brings Intact's North American specialty lines platform close to $3 billion in annual Direct Premiums Written

 - Delivers a return on capital above Intact's threshold and immediate accretion to NOIPS

-- Strong financial position maintained, with over $1 billion of capital margin after closing
+- Strong financial position maintained, with over $1.2 billion of capital margin following closing

 About Intact Financial Corporation